flyingtoaster0/PiZeroWLightSwitch/README.md

 ![Pi Switch](readme_assets/pi_switch_1.gif "Logo Title Text 1")
 ## Getting Started

+Run `python3 PyGameDriver.py` to run the application with a PyGame window and keyboard input.

-Run `python3 PiSwitch.py` to run the application.
+Run `python3 PiDriver.py` to run on a Raspberry Pi with the display and GPIO.

 ### Dependencies